rdmorganiser/rdmo-docs/docs/development/setup.md

 This setup should also suffice when you want to work on [themes](../themes/index.md#themes) or [plugins](../plugins/index.md#plugins) (see also the bottom of this page).

-The deveopment setup described here, can be used to work on all parts of RDMO, in particular the source code of the `rdmo` package and the front-end components written in JavaScript.
+The development setup described here, can be used to work on all parts of RDMO, in particular the source code of the `rdmo` package and the front-end components written in JavaScript.

 ## Install prerequisites